The Cheshire Smile

 The Letters pages encouraged residents to put forward views around how the homes were run and many debates around privacy, relationships, welfare committees and living standards took place throughout the years.

 The first editor was Sydney Radford, who looked after the Smile from 1954 to 1956, when he sadly passed away.
 Frank Spath, a resident at Le Court, then took over and edited the journal for 14 years until 1970, when he retired from the position and took on a new role within the foundation.

 Under Frank Spath’s editorship, the Cheshire Smile received a Certificate of Merit from the British Association of Industrial Editors in May 1970.

-After 1986, the Smile was moved into the central Leonard Cheshire offices in London under the editorship of Kay Christiansen.
+After 1986, the Smile was moved into the central Leonard Cheshire offices in London under the editorship of staff member Kay Christiansen.
 In 1994 the name of the Smile changed to become the Cheshire Smile International, and focused on sharing news from the international Leonard Cheshire services.